tans-hul/Anomly-Detection/README.md

 ## Usage

-Once the system is running, you can specify the input dataset and choose the appropriate anomaly detection algorithm.
-The system will process the data and provide you with the detected anomalies.
+Once the system is operational, you have the flexibility to specify the input dataset and select the suitable anomaly detection algorithm.
+The system will then process the data and present you with the identified anomalies.

 For detailed usage instructions and examples, please refer to the [documentation](#).